 We are more than happy to address any questions.

 Students, and their college advisors, with transfer credit from other institutions can check our existing articulations using the TAURUS system.
 Students from other institutions can contact the department so that we can consider their courses.
 We evaluate courses based upon syllabi and other program information.
 It is the student’s responsibility to provide all necessary information for evaluating courses.

-Send the syllabus and two longest writing samples from the course you are looking to transfer to email@example.com.
+To assist our evaluation, send the syllabus and two longest writing samples from the course you are looking to transfer to firstname.lastname@example.org.
 We would especially request research-based writing.